iyohan/DSLearning/01GettingStarted.md

 2. Start Atom.
 3. Install some of essential packages recommended for C/C++ programmers listed below:
     - Autosave
-      - Autosaves editor when they lose focus, are destroyed, or when the window is closed.
-This package is disabled by default and can be enabled via the autosave.enabled config setting or from the Autosave section of the Settings view.
+      - It automatically saves files when the editors loses focus, are destroyed, or when the window is closed.
+Believe or not, it is disabled by default. __You must check `enabled`__ in config setting or from the Autosave section of the Settings view.
     - Platformio-ide-terminal
-      - On successful installation, you will see a +sign at bottom-left corner of the editor.
+      - On successful installation, you will see a +sign at the bottom-left corner of the editor.
 Click + sign to open a console.
     - File-icons
     - Mini-maps
     - Markdown-preview